T1D Info

 4. Checking for high blood glucose levels.

-As part of the diabetes management plan, you’ll need to check your blood glucose levels multiple times a day with the glucometer.
-This helps you identify when you have high blood glucose levels, which don’t always cause symptoms.
-Someone who isn’t testing regularly might have blood glucose levels high enough to damage the body without even realising it.
+As part of the diabetes management plan, you’ll need to check your glucose levels multiple times a day.
+This helps you identify when you have hyperglycemia, even when you do not have symptoms.
+Someone who isn’t testing regularly might have blood glucose levels high enough to damage the body without even realizing it.

 5. How to treat high blood glucose (hyperglycaemia)?